 With the love and support of his family, DeAnda started playing music at the young age of six years old.
 He grew up in an environment where hard work and dedication to learning one’s craft were instilled in him.
 This allowed him to record his debut single, “Un Puño de Tierra,” at the age of 15.
 His stylistic artistry is well known throughout the music industry, which has cemented his place as one of Tejano’s top musical artists.

-For breaking Tejano news follow Tejano Nation on Facebook, Twitter, and Instagram, and subscribe to our YouTube channel for exclusive artist interviews.
-Listen to new Tejano music first with our playlists on Spotify and podcast on iHeartRadio.
+Follow Tejano Nation on FacebookX (formerly Twitter), and Instagram, and subscribe to our YouTube channel to keep up with everything Tejano.
+Listen to new Tejano music first with our Spotify playlists and iHeartRadio podcast.

-0 comments on “Jaime DeAnda to require long recovery after life-threatening medical emergency”
+0 comments on “Jaime DeAnda to require long recovery after life-threatening medical emergency